Devkrea8-Technologies/go-auth/docs/README.md

 - `auth/` - Core authentication logic and JWT management
 - `email/` - Email service for verification and password reset
 - `utils/` - Utility functions for password hashing and token generation

-## Requirements

-- Go 1.21 or higher
-- MongoDB 4.0 or higher
-- SMTP server for email functionality

 ## Contributing